9 Things to Consider when Designing an eCommerce Website

 5 – Scalable and Customisable

-It would help if you planned for the future – even when it comes to designing an eCommerce website.
+It would help if you planned for the future – even when designing an eCommerce website.

 The future of eCommerce is promising, unpredictable and challenging.
 You should have a design that satisfies your business needs right now and can adapt to future demands.